 Not sure if you've ever been curious and just searched "clever business cards" or "business card designs" just for the heck of it, but there are some really neat ones out there!

-When I was designing my business card, I knew that besides having information to visit my blog, I wanted them to also be functional as well!
+When I was designing my business card, I knew that besides having information to visit my blog, I wanted it to be functional as well!
 I searched all over the internet for inspiration and decided to go with something crafty to suit my audience's needs!

 Did you know that this clever business card design can turn into a mini pompom maker?